lambdaclass/cairo-vm/CONTRIBUTING.md

 ### Pushing commits to Pull Requests

-All commits of Pull Requests to this repo must be signed.
+This repository enforces commit signing on all branches.
 See [this page](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for more details on how to sign a commit and how to manage signing keys in Github.

 <!-- TODO
 ### Your First Code Contribution